AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/sdk-utilities.md

 ## Refresh Download URI

-This function ensures that you have a valid download URI for your assets, if the original URI has expired or is null.
-This is essential for scenarios where assets need to be downloaded after a significant time has elapsed, during which the original URI might have become invalid.
+This function will create a new download URI for your asset.
+This is useful for scenarios where the asset needs to be downloaded after its URI has expired.

 <CodeBlock slots="heading, code" repeat="3" languages="Java, Node.js, Python" />